Diseases & Conditions

 The carpal tunnel is a narrow passageway in the wrist, about an inch wide.
 The floor and sides of the tunnel are formed by small wrist bones called carpal bones.

-The nine tendons that bend the fingers and thumb also travel through the carpal tunnel.
-These tendons are called flexor tendons.
+The nine tendons that bend the fingers and thumb also travel through the carpal tunnel with the nerve.
+These tendons are called flexor tendons because they flex the fingers and thumb.

-Carpal tunnel syndrome occurs when the tunnel becomes narrowed or when tissues surrounding the flexor tendons swell, putting pressure on the median nerve.
-These tissues are called the synovium.
-Normally, the synovium lubricates the tendons, making it easier to move your fingers.
+Carpal tunnel syndrome occurs when the tunnel becomes narrowed or when the tissue surrounding the flexor tendons (known as synovium) swells, putting pressure on the median nerve and reducing its blood supply.

-When the synovium swells, it takes up space in the carpal tunnel and, over time, crowds the nerve.
-This abnormal pressure on the nerve can result in pain, numbness, tingling, and weakness in the hand.
+This abnormal pressure on the nerve can result in numbness, tingling, pain, and weakness in the hand.

 Most cases of carpal tunnel syndrome are caused by a combination of factors.
 Studies show that women and older people are more likely to develop the condition.